AndreMacedo88/VEnCode/README.rst

 Module for VEnCode-related projects based on FANTOM5 databases
 ==============================================================

-This module contains classes and functions that perform intersectional genetics-related operations to find VEnCodes using databases provided by the `FANTOM5 consortium`_, namely the CAGE enhancer and transcription start site (TSS) databases.
+This module contains classes and functions that perform intersectional genetics-related operations to find VEnCodes using any matrix of databases provided by the `FANTOM5 consortium`_, namely the CAGE enhancer and transcription start site (TSS) databases.

 For more information on the VEnCode technology, please refer to **Macedo and Gontijo, bioRxiv 2019.
 DOI:10.1101/552984**